-Recent political and social turmoil, including the conflict in Iraq and the current crisis in the Middle East, can be expected to put further pressure on economic conditions in the United States and worldwide.
+Recent political and social turmoil, can be expected to put further pressure on economic conditions in the United States and worldwide.
 These political, social and economic conditions may make it difficult for us to plan future business activities.
-Specifically, if the current situation in Israel continues to escalate, our joint venture with Rahan Meristem Ltd. could be adversely affected.

 Risks Related to Our Common Stock